nabeelmerchant1/KolibriAsess-Quiz-Authoring-Tool/README.md

-# vue-survey-builder
+# KolibriAssess Quiz Authring Tool
-This is a survey builder component for vue.js applications.
+This is authring tool is based a survey builder component for vue.js applications.

 ### How to install
 You can install the component using `npm i -S vue-survey-builder`